Lion Mind Parenting

 Through 10 structured lessons, parents learn:

-New ways to regulate emotions
+New ways to recognize and handle triggers

 Refine decision-making and judgment under pressure

-The impacts of high conflict on children
+The hidden impacts of a post-separation high conflict parenting relationship on children

 Reduce emotional contagion and loyalty binds